To enroll in Florida ADAP, follow these four steps:

-- Call the local County Health Department and speak with an ADAP staff member
+- Call your local county health department and speak with an ADAP staff member

 Once you have been determined eligible for Patient Care Core Eligibility (Step 1), and scheduled your ADAP appointment (Step 2), you can move forward with ADAP enrollment.

-If you do not qualify for ADAP, you may still qualify for Partnership for Prescription Assistance (PPA) and for Patient Assistance Programs (PAP).
-There are over 180 programs offered by pharmaceutical companies that provide free or low-cost drugs for individuals who can not afford to pay for them.
-Each program has specific Eligibility criteria and coverage
+If you do not qualify for ADAP, contact your case manager, you may still qualify for Partnership for Prescription Assistance (PPA) and for patient assistance programs (PAPs).
+There are over 180 programs offered by pharmaceutical companies that provide free or low-cost drugs for individuals who cannot afford to pay for them.
+Each program has specific eligibility criteria and coverage.

 Visit trogarzo.com for information on the Thera Technologies patient support program.